-The Search Firm (contractor) should be experienced in recruitment of academic researchers with executive level leadership and economic development experience, preferably within an educational environment.
+The Search Firm (contractor) should specialize in recruitment for public sector senior manager level positions, preferably within an educational environment.
 To be eligible to respond to this solicitation, the proposing firm (offeror) must demonstrate that it, or the principal(s) assigned to the project, has successfully completed services similar to those specified in Section III Scope of Work / Specifications of this solicitation, with institutions similar in size and complexity to the University of South Carolina.